Cytarabine: Mechanism of action

-When used as an antiviral, cytarabine-5´-triphosphate functions by inhibiting viral DNA synthesis.
+When used as an antiviral, cytarabine-5'-triphosphate functions by inhibiting viral DNA synthesis.
 Cytarabine is able to inhibit herpesvirus and vaccinia virus replication in cells during tissue culture.
 However, cytarabine treatment was only effective for herpesvirus infection in a murine model.

-In mice, Ara-CTP (cytarabine-5'-triphosphate) blocks memory consolidation, but not short term memory, of a context fear conditioning event.
+In mice, Ara-CTP (cytarabine-5'-triphosphate) blocks memory consolidation, but not short-term memory, of a context fear conditioning event.
 The blockage of memory consolidation was proposed to be due to the inhibition by Ara-CTP of the DNA non-homologous end joining pathway.
 Thus transient DNA breakage followed by non-homologous end joining appear to be necessary steps in the formation of a long-term memory of an event.

 History

 Isolation of arabinose-containing nucleotides from the Caribbean sponge Cryptotheca crypta (now Tectitethya crypta) together with the realization that these compounds could act as DNA synthesis chain terminators led to exploration of these novel nucleotides as potential anticancer therapeutics.
 Cytarabine was first synthesized in 1959 by Richard Walwick, Walden Roberts, and Charles Dekker at the University of California, Berkeley.

-It was approved by the United States Food and Drug Administration in June 1969, and was initially marketed in the U.S. by Upjohn under the trade name Cytosar-U.
+It was approved by the United States Food and Drug Administration in June 1969, and was initially marketed in the US by Upjohn under the brand name Cytosar-U.